Sheila-Ha/my-portfolio-react/README.md

     THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio

     WHEN I view the navigation titles
-    THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
+    THEN I am presented with the titles About Me, Portfolio, Contact Me, and Resume, and the title corresponding to the current section is highlighted

     WHEN I click on a navigation title
     THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted